Tag Archives: gender

 Vicki comes over to the exam table and says she is going to do a simple check up while Doctor Tancretti talks with my mom.
 She takes my temperature and blood pressure, and pokes at my stomach for a while.
 “I’m going to check your reflexes now, okay?” she tells me, holding up a small metal rod with a rubber tip shaped like a triangle.
 “You’re going to have to roll up your pants so I can get to your knees.”
 When I have done so, Vicki swings the rod into my kneecap.
 I smile as my leg jerks forward and slams back into the side of the exam table with a satisfying “thud.”
 She does the same thing to my other knee, and then begins to roll my pants back down.
 “Oh my!”
 She stops, examining my shins.
 You’re so bruised!” she asks if I play outside a lot, and tells me to be careful.
 Mom overhears.

 “You’ve notice his legs?” she laughs.
 “I call them boy legs.
-Elliot’s very active.
+Morgan’s very active.
 He’s always running around and bangin into stuff.
 They’re constantly like that.”
 She sighs.
 “Boy legs.”
 We all have a good laugh at my habit of getting hurt, a habit that will soon put me on crutches six different times in as many years.
 Continue reading

 The Doll

 He never told me outright, but I knew my father was uncomfortable with the doll.
 I had picked her as a reward for something – I’m not sure what at this point – but my mom had taken me to the store to pick out a toy.
-I was five years old, and she was one of the few African-American Barbies in the store, with long dark hair and a deep purple dress made of something like velvet.
+I was five years old, and she was one of the few Black Barbies in the store, with long dark hair and a deep purple dress made of something like velvet.
 Maybe that was why I picked her; she stood out from the uniform mass of white plastic lining the shelves.
 She was different.

 Even then, at five years old, I knew the doll was an unusual pick.
 Certainly, my male friends would not have made the same selection.
 But I was bored with my Star Wars action figures and Hot Wheels cars.
 I wanted something new.